Reliable source of income

 At 30 September 2019, the discount rate on JLEN’s wind assets was reduced.
 Prices of wind assets have been bid up in the secondary market.
 The advisers note that the relatively low levels of gearing attached to JLEN’s wind portfolio would make it attractive to potential purchasers.

-At the same time, the board observed that there was also interest from the market in anaerobic digestion plants with established track records, due to the high proportion of inflation-linked subsidy revenues.
-Some market participants had experienced poor returns from investing in construction-stage anaerobic digestion assets but JLEN’s anaerobic digestion portfolio does not face this risk.
-Reflecting these considerations, the board wrote up the values of some of JLEN’s anaerobic digestion plants at the end of December 2019.
+At the same time, the board observed that there was also interest from the market in AD plants with established track records, due to the high proportion of inflation-linked subsidy revenues.
+Some market participants had experienced poor returns from investing in construction-stage AD assets but JLEN’s AD portfolio does not face this risk.
+The board wrote up the values of some of JLEN’s AD plants at the end of December 2019.

 Figure 7 shows how the NAV might move given various scenarios.
 ‘P90’ and ‘P10’ against the electricity yields show the impact if electricity yields were 10% off their worst and highest assumptions respectively.
 The bars show the impact both in monetary terms and the potential impact on the NAV and this reflects the asset mix within JLEN’s portfolio.